hashicorp/terraform-website/content/source/docs/enterprise/api/policy-sets.html.md

 Parameter | Description
 ----------|------------
 `:id`     | The ID of the policy set to detach from workspaces.
 Use the "List Policy Sets" endpoint to find IDs.

+-> **Note:** Policy sets marked as global cannot be detached from individual workspaces.

 Status  | Response                  | Reason
 --------|---------------------------|----------